 : No matter the confidence level, there's always a chance product updates, features, and some or all details will be changed or cancelled altogether.

 Speaking to Android Police, a reliable source has told us that Google is currently building two Android Wear devices - possibly Nexus-branded - for release some time after the latest Nexus phones are announced.
 One watch will be larger, sportier, and more fully-featured (LTE, GPS, heart rate), the other will be smaller and lack the aforementioned mobile data and GPS.

 : No matter the confidence level, there's always a chance product updates, features, and some or all details will be changed or cancelled altogether.
 As with all rumors, nothing is 100% until it's officially announced.

 We do not have possession of any APKs we can distribute or unreleased devices, so please don't ask for them.

 If you're into the idea of a smartwatch but haven't quite been swayed by the current offerings, Samsung's Galaxy Gear is likely on your radar.
 If you thought that's the only watch tech to look forward to, however, think again.
 Word just broke that Google purchased a smartwatch manufacturer about a year ago, right under everyone's noses.

 That manufacturer was called WIMM, and it created an Android-powered watch called the WIMM One.
 Shortly after the watch's launch, however, the company closed up shop, deleted all its social media accounts, and left its website as nothing more than an empty shell with a note stating the company had "entered into an exclusive, confidential relationship for our technology and ceased sales of the Developer Preview Kit."
-And just as quickly as it showed up, WIMM was no more.
 Read More